Skip to main content

 Repeats the animation indefinitely.

-• autoreverses - If true, the animation reverses direction each time it completes
+If true, the animation reverses direction each cycle.
+If false, it restarts from the beginning.

 // Continuous rotation